 Snowmobile trail grants are issued to the Local Sponsor on a pro-rated basis derived from approved trail system and funding applications.
 70% of the total grant shall be made available to the Local Sponsor after November 1st.
-The remaining 30% portion shall be made available following the end of the state fiscal year (March 31st) and upon receipt of all Certification for Payment, Final Report, and Close Out documents, provided sufficient available funds exist in the statewide Trail Fund account.
+The remaining 30% portion shall be made available following the end of the state fiscal year (March 31st) and upon receipt of all Phase III Expense Reports and Certifications for Payment, provided sufficient available funds exist in the statewide Trail Fund account.
+Sponsors are allowed and encouraged to receive hourly reimbursement for their personnel administering the grant.
+This reimbursement may be up to 10% of the Local Sponsor's total award determination.
 The Office of the Comptroller will issue payment following the receipt of a properly signed and executed State Aid Voucher.